kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

     something absence of evidence isn't evidence of absence) and ChatGPT claiming that this cannot be solved analytically.
 Sadly I didn't find a proof for why this can't be solved.
 So, I don't really know.
+[^4] We assume that we don't move forward to a raise while taking a break.